GetPageSpeed/nginx-extras-docs/docs/lua/websocket.md

 * `max_payload_len`

     Specifies the maximal length of payload allowed when sending and receiving WebSocket frames.
+Defaults to `65536`.
+* `max_recv_len`

+    Specifies the maximal length of payload allowed when receiving WebSocket frames.
+Defaults to the value of `max_payload_len`.
+* `max_send_len`

+    Specifies the maximal length of payload allowed when sending WebSocket frames.
+Defaults to the value of `max_payload_len`.
 * `send_unmasked`

     Specifies whether to send out an unmasked WebSocket frames.
 When it is `true`, unmasked frames are always sent.
 Default to `false`.
 RFC 6455 requires, however, that the client MUST send masked frames to the server, so never set this option to `true` unless you know what you are doing.